 However, to aid visitors, the medina does have colour-coded tourist routes, so it is best to use the accompanying tourist map and ask for directions if lost.
 Additionally, tourists should note that locals have a reputation for misdirecting tourists, particularly if they can redirect them into family-owned stores or charge money to guide them along complicated routes instead of giving simple directions.

 In Fez, the petits taxis are small and red and operate between the Medina walls and within the city limits.
-They tend to be metered and are not too expensive, only carrying three passengers.
+They tend to be metered and are not too expensive, but only carry three passengers at a time.
 Grands taxis are bigger and travel fixed routes from the cities to the outlying areas.
 Both types of taxis are usually shared and drivers often wait until the taxi is full before departing.
-The train station is situated in the Ville Nouvelle (new city) and operates a route to Tangier and other destinations.
+The train station is situated in the Ville Nouvelle (new city) and operates a route to Tangier, among other destinations.

 Become our Fez Travel Expert

 We are looking for contributors for our Fez travel guide.
 If you are a local, a regular traveller to Fez or a travel professional with time to contribute and answer occasional forum questions, please contact us.